Walking and Cycling on ANZAC Bridge

 The walk way links the suburbs of Pyrmont on the Sydney city side to Lilyfield to the west.

-You can start the walk from the Pyrmont side at the spiral ramp near the corner of Quarry Master Drive and Saunders Street in Pyrmont.
+You can start from the Pyrmont side at the spiral ramp near the corner of Quarry Master Drive and Saunders Street in Pyrmont.

-Directions - To find your way to the ramp from the city by walking, cycling or public transport -
+Directions - Find your way to the ramp from the city by walking, cycling or public transport -

 go to the bottom of this page.